 Individual asset returns for each year are derived from the following sources:

 Stocks: Portfolio Charts stock index calculations (based on Fama-French portfolio data), IIA, and small amounts of other sources to fill in any gaps

-Bonds: Portfolio Charts bond index calculations (based on central bank yield curve data)
+Bonds: Portfolio Charts bond index calculations (based on central bank, OECD, and IMF yield curve data)

 Cash: Average annualized 3-month Tbill rate from OECD, and the JST Macrohistory Database to fill in older gaps

 Exchange Rates: Year-end rates from the US Federal Reserve